Meibomian Gland Expression

 Their Function

-- Located in upper and lower eyelids
+- Located in the upper and lower eyelids

-- About 30-40 glands in each eyelid
+- Roughly 30-40 glands live in each eyelid, give or take

 What Happens When They're Blocked

-- Oil becomes thick and waxy
+- Oil becomes thick, cloudy, or waxy

-- Gland openings become clogged
+- Gland openings clog

-- Oil doesn't reach tear film
+- Oil does not reach the tear film

 - Tears evaporate too quickly